Mathématique: Chapter 57

 “Darling, don’t be offended.
 I learned from your Earth Magazines that’s it’s best to keep things professional in the workplace.
 You’re categorically out of the running.
 We’re colleagues.”

-“Mm hmmm.
-Very appropriate,” Jackson said stoically, scribbling numbers in the margins of the quiz.
-“And we have now determined that you and our abducted Fields Medalist have, and I quote: ‘Uncommon Chemistry.’
+“Mm hm.
+Very appropriate,” Jackson stoically tallied numbers in the margins of the quiz.
+“And we’ve now determined that you and our abducted Fields Medalist have, and I quote: ‘Uncommon Chemistry.’
 It’s capitalized.
 Both words.
 ‘You and your BFF have an undeniable spark that’s obvious to everyone around you.
 Only time will tell whether you take things to the next level’.”

 “Ah,” Vala said.
 “Differential equations.
 It could happen.”